jsndyks/tiltonField/dogPolicy/index.md

 - _seek views_ for consideration at the May meeting
 - consider _previous correspondence_ on the matter

-As chair of the Playing Field Committee I want to ensure that all can see the proposal and all can contribute to the discussion before the Parish Council decides on the matter in May.
+As chair of the Playing Field Committee I want to ensure that all can see the proposal and all can contribute to the discussion before the Parish Council decides on the matter at the next meeting - 22nd May.

 So, here you will find a series of documents relating to _Dog Policy_ on _Tilton Playing Field_ and an opportunity to let the Parish Council know your views.